 Lest you think I’m overstating by use of the word, “assaulted”, think about the last time someone you loved called you something hurtful.
 Bet you remember it.
 Bet you felt assaulted.

 I’d like to go back to the beginning when I stated: “Without love we’re incomplete, we’re alone in our aloneness.
-Without love we wander without a succinct direction.
+Without love we wander without direction.
 Without love human beings tend to feel unloved, unworthy, unapproachable, disconnected, disenchanted, unfulfilled, and alone.”

 To break it down so I’m not misunderstood, remember first the meaning of love.
-It is not only the love between lovers, but that of a parent to a child, and a child to a parent, or the love one feels toward a dear friend, or perhaps even the love one feels toward their pet.
+It is not only the love between lovers, but also that of a parent to a child, and a child to a parent, or the love one feels toward a dear friend, or perhaps even the love one feels toward their pet.

 Without the feeling or feelings of love we would feel the sense of loss, of aloneness.
 We would feel uncertain in our direction as if it had no meaning.
-Without love, from wherever It comes it would render us uncertain of our own self-worth, because love does matter.
+Without love, from wherever it comes it would render us uncertain of our own self-worth, because love does matter.
 It does have everything to do with it.

 So, if you have a significant other and you feel unloved, my suggestion would be to give more love.
 You may be wondrously surprised in the love that comes back your way.
 If you’re seeking love, don’t try so hard.
 Be yourself, be loving and treat others with love.
 A loving person is an aphrodisiac.
 Don’t laugh, it’s true.
 Try it you’ll find out.

 Be who you are, don’t put on airs or be falsely inquisitive.
-Be true to whom you are and you will reap the benefits.
+Be true to who you are and you will reap the benefits.
 Finally, no one is unworthy of love; no one is incomplete because they aren’t in a loving relationship.
 It is true, however, that a nurturing, loving bond with another is a wonderfully fulfilling feeling.

 But one can have love without being in love.
 Love, remember comes in many guises.
-Be willing to open your heart and allow love in, it can happen just by being loving.
+Be willing to open your heart and allow love in.
+It can happen just by being loving.
 Treat one another as the Golden Rule proclaims, as you would like to be treated.